namel3ss-Ai/namel3ss-ai-programming-language/docs/language_spec.md

   - UI manifest v1 captures pages, routes, layout trees, styles, state, components, and theme tokens for frontend rendering.
   - Backend bridge exposes `/api/ui/manifest` and `/api/ui/flow/execute` to let the frontend render pages and call flows with state/form data.

+## Constraints & Relationships v1

+- `must be unique` and `must be unique within "Scope"` declare global or scoped uniqueness beyond the primary key.
+- `references "OtherRecord"` marks foreign-key fields whose non-null values must point at existing records.
+- `relationship is "OtherRecord" by field_name` defines non-persisted helpers for loading related records.
+- `with users for each order by user_id` (plus optional projections) enriches `find <alias> where:` results with related data.
+- Field validations:
+  - `must be present` (alias for `required`), `must be at least ...`, `must be at most ...` on numeric fields (`int`, `float`, `decimal`).
+  - `must have length at least/at most ...` on strings and arrays.
+  - `must be one of [ ... ]` for enums on scalar fields.
+  - `must match pattern "..."` (regular expressions) for strings.
+  - Additional field types: `decimal`, `array`, `json`.
+- The parser and runtime enforce these directives today (C2-C7).
+Every `db_create` / `db_update` / bulk helper runs through the same constraint pipeline, and `transaction:` blocks roll back all record writes when any constraint fails.

 ## Loops
 - Flow-level for-each loops: `for each is <var> in <expr>:` (or `for each <var> in <expr>:`) inside a `flow` block.
 The indented body contains normal flow steps and runs once per element in the iterable.
-Iterables resolving to `None` are treated as empty; non-list/array-like values raise a flow error (“loop iterable must be a list/array-like”).
+Iterables resolving to `None` are treated as empty; non-list/array-like values raise a flow error ("loop iterable must be a list/array-like").
 The loop variable is available inside the body (including `when` conditions) and is not guaranteed to exist outside the loop.
 - Script for-each loops: `repeat for each <name> in <expr>:` followed by a block of statements.
 The iterable must evaluate to a list (`N3-3400`).
 Use `let <name> be ...` / `let constant <name> be ...` for locals and `set state.*` for state mutation (per Naming Standard v1).
 - Bounded loops: `repeat up to <expr> times:`; the count must be numeric and non-negative (`N3-3401` / `N3-3402`).
 - Loops execute inside flow/agent script blocks and share the current variable environment.